 While registering, you will have the opportunity to indicate cabin mate requests.
 If you need to make changes, please email email@example.com

 Organizing cabin groupings requires substantial time and attention to detail.
-We will honour any requests confirmed over 3 business days prior to the event.
+We will seek to honour any requests confirmed over 3 business days prior to the event.

 Summer Office Hours